vippsas/vipps-solutions/taxi-companies/taximeter-initiates-payment-request-with-phone-request.md

 # Payment with manual phone number entry

-The driver enters the customer's mobile number into the taximeter which then initiates a payment request to Vipps.
+The driver enters the customer's mobile number into the taximeter which then initiates a payment request to Vipps MobilePay.
-The Vipps app opens on the customer's phone and the customer pays the amount due.
+The Vipps MobilePay app opens on the customer's phone and the customer pays the amount due.

 ## Details